Power Outages Caused by Storms and Other Factors Leave Your Home and Family Without Essential Electric Power

 How Standby Generators Restore Power Automatically During a Power Outage

 The first generators required a team of engineers to keep them working.
-They kept the steam engines running that provided the mechanical power for the generator, and made constant adjustments to the generator to regulate the power production.
+They kept the steam engines running that provided the mechanical power for the generator and made constant adjustments to regulate the power production.
 As the technology matured, the need for constant supervision gradually declined until generators could operate on their own.
-As cost declined and reliability increased, systems designed to provide backup power found a place in the market.
+When the cost declined and reliability increased, systems designed to provide backup power found a place in the market.

-A standby generator system is permanently installed outside the residence or business and connects to a long-term supply of fuel to eliminate frequent refueling.
+A standby generator system is a permanent installation at a home or business.
 Residential and commercial systems usually run on natural gas or LP gas.
-An automatic transfer switch connects the generator to the building’s electrical system and selects either generator power or utility power.
+Natural Gas provides a nearly infinite supply of fuel.
+Large propane tanks last at least a week if sized correctly.
+An automatic transfer switch connects the generator to the building’s electrical system and automatically selects utility power for normal operation or generator power during an outage.

 When the generator detects a power outage, the engine starts automatically and turns a power generating unit called an alternator.
 The alternator converts the mechanical energy of the internal combustion engine into electrical energy.
-After a few seconds to stabilize the engine speed and electrical output, the transfer switch isolates the circuits it controls from the utility grid and supplies power from the generator to the home or business.
+After a few seconds to stabilize the engine speed and electrical output, the transfer switch isolates the home from the utility grid and supplies power from the generator to the home or business.
+When the utility restores power, the transfer switch disconnects the generator and connects the utility.
+The generator runs for a short cool-down cycle and then shuts itself down.

 Automatic Transfer Switch